About My Puppies.

 If there is not a puppy that will fit your lifestyle available on the list of puppies that you chose to get one from when you sent in your deposit, you will have the option to receive a refund or to transfer your deposit to another litter or future litter of mine.

-My Miniature American Shepherd adults eat Farmina, a high quality, GMO-free kibble made in Italy, which helps the mothers during pregnancy and lactation.
+My Miniature American Shepherd adults eat Canidae Pure, a high quality grain-free kibble, which helps the mothers during pregnancy and lactation.

-My puppies eat Fromm Puppy Gold formula when they start eating kibble.
-I have chosen to feed them this food because it is easier to find than Farmina.
-My Miniature American Shepherd puppies leave with enough food for their new owners to use to switch them over to a different dog food if they choose not to continue to feed them Fromm.
+My puppies eat Under the Sun, a Canidae brand, when they start eating kibble.
+I have chosen to feed them this food because it uses high quality ingredients and is easy to find in specialty pet stores.
+My Miniature American Shepherd puppies leave with enough food for their new owners to use to switch them over to a different dog food if they choose not to continue to feed them Under the Sun.

 Their whelping bed is a roomy wooden whelping box that has been painted and sealed with non-toxic polycrilic to make it easy to clean.
 It has vinyl tile flooring that can be easily wiped up.
 It also has pig rails on the side to keep the mom from squishing a puppy between her and the side of the box.